mmistakes/made-mistakes-jekyll/_posts/articles/2013-07-31-mastering-paper-53-guide.md

 ---
 layout: post
-title: "Mastering Paper by 53 &ndash; an Expanded Guide Part 1 of 3"
+title: "Mastering Paper by 53, an Expanded Guide Part 1 of 3"
-description: "3 part series on Paper by 53 explaining the tools and how to exploit them for drawing realistic."
+description: "An introduction to Paper's tools and how to exploit them for drawing realistically."
 image:
   feature: paper-53-expanded-guide-feature.jpg
   thumb: paper-53-expanded-guide-thumb.jpg